tommasodesantis/webapp_v2/README.md

 - Flask (Python)
 - Flask-CORS for cross-origin requests
 - Pandas for Excel processing
+- Openpyxl and xlrd for Excel file handling
 - Matplotlib for chart generation
 - Supabase for authentication and storage